otvam/laser_cut_matlab_slicer/README.md

 ## More Info

-For the technical info about the workflow and the code, please read [source_code/README.txt](source_code/README.txt).
+For the technical info about the workflow and the MATLAB code, please read [matlab_slicer/README.txt](matlab_slicer/README.txt).

 ## But I don't have MATLAB